Terms and Conditions for Contribution Funding Under the Communities at Risk: Security Infrastructure Program (SIP)

 Examples of ineligible costs include:

-- Capital costs that include land, construction or renovation of buildings, and vehicles;
+- Capital costs that include land, construction of buildings, and vehicles;

 - Salaries and wages for full time personnel;